Signal Methods

 getIds()

-Returns document ids for query or aggregation signals.
+Returns usable string ids for query or aggregation signals.

 const ids = $activeUsers.getIds()